lerna-stack/akka-entity-replication/README.md

 akka-entity-replication is released under the terms of the [Apache License Version 2.0](./LICENSE).

+\
+\
-The names of the companies and products described in this site are trademarks or registered trademarks of the respective companies.
+\* The names of the companies and products described in this site are trademarks or registered trademarks of the respective companies.
+\* Akka is a trademark of Lightbend, Inc.

 © 2020 TIS Inc.